Miami students worry for family members, take friends in

 One of MacAvoy’s friends from home (he is originally from outside New York), Anthony Abbondanza, a junior at Florida State University (FSU), called MacAvoy to ask his friend if he’d consider letting Abbondanza and four of his fraternity brothers stay with MacAvoy in Oxford.

-“Anthony is one of my best friends from home and it was a chance for them to come out here and to give them shelter here at Stonehouse (the Sigma Phi Epsilon house at Miami) and show the good side of Greek life, because their frat house was evacuated,” MacAvoy said.
+“Anthony is one of my best friends from home and it was a chance for them to come out here and to give them shelter here at Stonehouse (the house where MacAvoy lives in Oxford) and show the good side of Greek life, because their frat house was evacuated,” MacAvoy said.

 Chris Riano, a junior at FSU and a Miami, Florida native was shocked at how severe Hurricane Irma struck Florida.